Late Senate leader Harry Reid remembered as `man of action'

 Reid retired in 2016 after an accident left him blind in one eye.
 He announced in May 2018 that he had been diagnosed with pancreatic cancer and was being treated.

-In many respects, his legacy is tied to that of Obama’s.
+In many respects, his legacy is tied to Obama’s.
 In a letter to Reid before Reid’s death, Obama said he wouldn’t have been president without Reid’s support.

 “As different as we are, I think we both saw something of ourselves in each other — a couple of outsiders who had defied the odds and knew how to take a punch and cared about the little guy,” Obama said.